xm-emaxwell/xm-labs-salesforce-casealert/README.md

 The example workflow only adds a comment back to the case, but that is just to show that it worked and that your xMatters flow can also connect back to Salesforce.
 You can add whatever steps you like after the initial trigger like sending an xMatters notification, posting to a Slack channel, MS Teams channel, or based on case information create a related Jira issue.
 Or whatever you need it to do.

 ### :red_circle: WARNING
-If you are going to use an xMatters step that updates a Salesforce case in this xMatters flow then you must modify the Apex Trigger configuration or logic.
-It will create an infinite loop if you do not.
+If you modify the Apex Trigger to invoke on case update and also use a step in your xMatters flow that updates the case you can create an infinite loop.
+You must update the Apex Trigger logic for your use case so that it does not trigger on every update.
+Maybe only trigger if the status is changed to Escalate or something.
+Salesforce does NOT consider adding comments to a case as a case update, so you can add comments with out creating a loop in this scenario.
 Luckily if you leave xMatters settings as default it should detect a flood, but it can still take a few seconds.
-There is another warning in the Installation steps with instructions on how to update the trigger.
-If you forget the fastest action is to disable the workflow until you fix it.
+There is another warning in the Installation steps with instructions on how to modify the Apex Trigger to invoke on case update.
+If you forget and create a loop the fastest action is to disable the workflow until you fix it.

-**Adding a case comment is not considered a case update.**

 ---
 ## Installation